qutang/mhealth-storage-format/annotation-filename.md

 3. Required.
 4. If it's user's own annotation, the ANNOTATORID should be the same as PARTICIPANT ID.

+### VERSIONCODE

+1. It's possible annotation set gets updated, then use `VERSIONCODE` to indicate the difference.
+2. Optional, if omit, use `NA` instead.

 ### Timestamp

 1. Timestamp has the same convention as that of sensor data.
 The time represents the first row of annotation.